calypsonet/keyple-website/content/docs/_index.md

 toc: false
 weight: 100
 ---
+## About this documentation

+This documentation is constantly evolving according to the feedback from its readers.
+Do not hesitate to [open a ticket](https://github.com/eclipse/keyple-website/issues) or to join our [mailing list](https://accounts.eclipse.org/mailing-list/keyple-dev) with questions and/or any topic you think deserves clarification or seems confusing.

+## Global Architecture
+‡
 {{< figure library="true" src="docs-overview//Keyple-components.svg" title="Global Architecture of Eclipse Keyple™" >}}

 Eclipse Keyple™ is currently divided in two major layers: